The Neuroscience Behind Narrow-Mindedness

 (Image courtesy: Wikiversity)

-Artistic Freedom: A Physiological Need, Not a Luxury
+Creative Freedom: A Physiological Need, Not a Luxury

 "The creation of something new is not accomplished by the intellect but by the play instinct acting from inner necessity.
 The creative mind plays with the objects it loves." ---Carl Jung, Psychological Types (1921)

-Interpersonal conflict, lack of trust, and feelings of inadequacy or codependency, all contribute to a heightened state of stress, reinforcing the cycle of cognitive rigidity.
+Adding poor internal relationship dynamics, whether in collaborative artistic settings, rehearsals, or in the studio, can exacerbate this issue grossly.
+Interpersonal conflict, lack of trust, and feelings of inadequacy or codependency..all of these can contribute to a heightened state of stress, reinforcing the cycle of cognitive rigidity.

 They create a vicious cycle of narrow-mindedness!

-The Science Supports Artistic Freedom
+The Science Supports Creative Freedom

 Numerous studies support the notion that stress and creativity are inversely related.